AlexsLemonade/scpca-downstream-analyses/README.md

 **Note:** For Data Lab staff members working on development, the default `config.yaml` file as well as the project metadata file have been set up to use the shared data present on the Rstudio server at `/shared/scpca/gawad_data/scpca_processed_output`.
 The workflow can still be run from inside the directory that holds this repository without modifying any parameters, just by specifying the number of cores as in `snakemake --cores 2`.

-Also note that all new development should be done on the `development` branch, and changes pushed to the `main` branch once changes are ready for a new release (per the [release checklist document](.github/ISSUE_TEMPLATE/release-checklist.md)).
+Also note that new changes should be merged through a pull request to the `development` branch.
+Changes will be pushed to the `main` branch once changes are ready for a new release (per the [release checklist document](.github/ISSUE_TEMPLATE/release-checklist.md)).

 ## Expected output